JJBR13/Justin-Brown-milestone-project-3/README.md

 #### Contact

-- This page displays a simple contact form for the user to fill out if they ever haAchievingssues, to get incontact with admin to resolve.
-Achiving user story:
+- This page displays a simple contact form for the user to fill out if they ever have an issue, to get in contact with admin to resolve it, using email.js functionality.
+Achieving user story:

 > i.
 Being a Regular user, I want like to contact the admin if I encounter any issues.